flutter/website/src/release/breaking-changes/material-3-default.md

 ---
-title: useMaterial3 flag is true by default
+title: The ThemeData.useMaterial3 flag is true by default
-description: >
+description: >-
-   In v3.16 useMaterial3 flag is set to true by default.
+   The ThemeData.useMaterial3 flag is now set to true by default.
 ---

 ## Summary